akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

     # /src/Acme/Bundle/EnrichBundle/Resources/config/form_extensions/product_edit.yml

+    extensions:
         pim-product-edit-form-warehouse:                  # The form extension code (can be whatever you want)
             module: pim/product-edit-form/panel/warehouse # The requirejs module we just created
-        parent: pim-product-edit-form-panels          # The parent in the form where we wnat to be registred
+            parent: pim-product-edit-form-panels          # The parent extension in the form where we want to be registred
             targetZone: container
             position: 90                                  # The extension position

 .. code-block:: html
     :linenos: